itlinde/line-following-robot/README.md

 # line-following-robot

-Source code for an autonomous line-following robot, using an ESP32 microcontroller.
-Uses the QTR Sensors library to callibrate, read sensor values, and detect lines.
+Source code for an autonomous line-following robot designed and assembled from scratch, using a PID controller to control it's movement.
+Uses an ESP32 microcontroller, and the QTR Sensors library to callibrate, read sensor values, and detect lines.